theme222/SNP-Bridge/README.md

 ### PhasePipeline
 **Start.py** using files set in *config.json* to change filetypes through bwa and outputs the final result based on the script in *SamSplicer.py* use this if you are looking for direct from the sequencer information read *README.md* in the directory for more info

+### PhasePipelineMRef
+MRef stands for Multi Reference which basically means it is able to use multiple references which are stored in the References subdirecrtory

 ## How the code works
 I will be describing the inner workings of the Phase Pipeline as it is the most relevant one out of all the projects listed here, and it is a combination of almost all the other directories
 1. After receiving a fastQ file or generating it in FastQ Simulator and getting relevant reference info the code will run the info through bwa